turingschool/backend-curriculum-site/module2/lessons/mvc_in_action.md

 ## MVC in Action!

+### Setup
+For this class, we'll be playing in [this repo](https://github.com/turingschool-examples/mvc-in-action-7/tree/main).

-For each of the code snippets below, take a few minutes to identify where we are breaking MVC logic conventions and then we will talk as a class about how we should fix each infraction.
+For each of the code snippets below, take a few minutes to identify where we are breaking MVC logic conventions.
+Then, we will talk as a class about how we should fix each infraction.

-A bit of context.
-Imagine that you are working in an app that tracks comedians and their Netflix Specials.
-Comedians have an age and they also have specials, in a one to many relationship.
-Specials have a run time which is their length.
+Imagine that you are working on an app that tracks comedians and their Netflix specials.
+Comedians have an age, and they also have Specials in a one to many relationship.
+Specials have a runtime (length of the show in minutes).

-### Models
+## Models

 ```ruby
 class Comedian < ApplicationRecord